samjacksonstats/TVGP/readme.md

 # TvGP code

-This repository contains code to support the paper “ensor-variate Gaussian process regression for efficient emulation of complex systems: comparing regressor and covariance structures in outer product and parallel partial emulators” by Semochkina[^1], Jackson[^2] and
+This repository contains code to support the paper “Tensor-variate Gaussian process regression for efficient emulation of complex systems: comparing regressor and covariance structures in outer product and parallel partial emulators” by Semochkina[^1], Jackson[^2] and